arthurhammer/arthurhammer.de/_posts/2020-03-13-combine-optional-flatmap.md

         self?.titleLabel.text = title
     }
 {% endhighlight %}

+Note the use of `$`.
+It refers to the property's publisher as opposed to its value.

 [`flatMap`](https://developer.apple.com/documentation/combine/publisher/3204712-flatmap) takes the value from the previous publisher and returns a new one.
 The playback controller publisher is successively mapped into the video title publisher.